FleekHQ/fleek-docs/content/BuildConfigurations.md

 ### We are here to help

 We are happy to help get your website up and running.
-Please feel free to reach out on our [website](https://terminal.co), in our [Community Chat](https://join.slack.com/t/terminal-public/shared_invite/enQtOTM1MjQ3NTExMDU3LTNkYjU1ZGJhZGUyYjgwN2I3OThjY2U5OThlMGY2MGY0OGYxMDI1OWIwMTMwYzViZGY4ZGU0NDA0YmY4ZjVhOTg), on [Twitter](https://twitter.com/terminaldotco), or at support@terminal.co
+Please feel free to reach out on our [website](https://Fleek.co), in our [Community Chat](https://join.slack.com/t/terminal-public/shared_invite/enQtOTM1MjQ3NTExMDU3LTNkYjU1ZGJhZGUyYjgwN2I3OThjY2U5OThlMGY2MGY0OGYxMDI1OWIwMTMwYzViZGY4ZGU0NDA0YmY4ZjVhOTg), on [Twitter](https://twitter.com/terminaldotco), or at support@Fleek.co